The ASRC in Footscray is still open for appointments on Monday to Friday (10am – 5pm) during Melbourne’s circuit breaker lockdown.

 If there is a medical emergency go straight to the Emergency Department of your nearest public hospital or call an ambulance on 000.
 In Victoria, hospital emergency services and ambulances are free of charge for people seeking asylum.

-If you are experiencing homelessness, please call 03 9326 6066 and a call back from an ASRC caseworker for you will be organised for you.
+If you are experiencing or at risk of homelessness, please call 03 9326 6066 between 11am – 3pm Monday – Friday and an ASRC caseworker will provide a call back.

 The ASRC Human Rights Law Program can offer free legal advice and assistance to people seeking asylum who cannot afford a private lawyer and have no access to government-funded legal advice.

 The ASRC legal team is currently not at our Footscray centre.
 Please do not arrive at the centre to see a lawyer at this time.

 If you are a new client, you can call our legal advice line on 0478 700 605 on Monday and Thursday between 10:30am to 12:30pm.